w3f/polkadot-wiki/docs/learn/learn-staking-advanced.md

 in 2020 that saw the DOT token supply increase by 100 times (and price decrease accordingly to keep the same market cap).
 The current token supply on Polkadot is <RPC network="polkadot" path="query.balances.totalIssuance" defaultValue={12230666300429914781} filter="humanReadable"/> (Over 1.2 Billion DOT). :polkadot }}

 {{ kusama: KSM is inflationary; there is no maximum number of KSM.
-Inflation is designed to be approximately 10% annually, with validator rewards being a function of the amount staked and the remainder going to the treasury.
+Inflation is designed to be approximately slightly over 7.5% annually, with validator rewards being a function of the amount staked and the remainder going to the treasury.
 The current token supply on Kusama is
 {{ kusama: <RPC network="kusama" path="query.balances.totalIssuance" defaultValue={12619256191792480093}/> :kusama }} (Over 12 Million KSM). :kusama }}